Nnouka/java_reflection_example/README.md

 ## What is reflection

-In simple terms, it is getting information about a class and runtime
+In simple terms, it is getting information about a class at runtime

 ## What we will be doing